Last Updated on June 10, 2026 by Emma Fajcz | Published: September 8, 2020

 Local’s Tip: Sbanco is the most centrally-located of the three pizzerias.
 But you can also get the cacio e pepe pizza at Sforno and Tonda.

-At Danilo, the server doesn’t just bring you a plate of pasta.
-They wheel a tire-sized wheel of hollowed-out pecorino to your table.
+At Danilo, the server doesn’t just bring you a plate of pasta; they bring a tire-sized wheel of hollowed-out pecorino to your table!
 In go the hot, al-dente tonnarelli, still dripping with starchy water from the pot, covered with giant pinches of pecorino and pepper.

 The server takes their tongs and vigorously stirs the ingredients together.
 All the while, they’re making sure to scrape the interior sides of the cheese wheel and toss the pasta up and down so that the end result is airy rather than dense.